What the Spec: AR Specifications and Why They Matter

 The Big Picture: Mil-Spec vs. Commercial Spec

 Because of the dimensional deviation of the commercial specification receiver extension at the threads, the lower receiver needed to be adjusted to allow the use of the smaller thread diameter of a commercial spec receiver extension.
-So, manufacturers adjusted the specification of the threaded receiver extension.
+So, manufacturers adjusted the specification of the lower receiver.

 Because the tubing diameter was larger than the Mil-Spec version, the buttstock would not fit over the receiver extension.
 So, they created a dedicated line of buttstocks that would fit onto the larger receiver extension tubing.